Elizabethtown High School: Athletics

 The Elizabethtown Panthers and Lady Panthers represent the school and have won 14 state championships.

 The school's main rivals are the three high schools operated by HCS—Central Hardin High School, located within the Elizabethtown city limits but outside the EIS boundary; John Hardin High School, located in a part of neighboring Radcliff served by the Elizabethtown post office; and North Hardin High School, also in Radcliff.

+Clubs and Organizations

+Clubs and Organizations in Elizabethtown High School as of the 2025–2026 school year: